jyock97/unity_2d_action_platformer/README.md

    3. ### Boss

-      The Boss has life base on a numeric value.
+      The Boss has life based on a numeric value.

-      It's weakness will change depending on it's State
+      Its weakness will change depending on its State

       States